ministryofjustice/security-guidance/docs/lost-laptophardware.md

 # Lost Laptop or other IT security incident

-**This guidance applies to all staff and contractors who work for the Ministry of Justice \(MoJ\).**
+**This guidance applies to all staff and contractors who work for the Ministry of Justice \(MOJ\).**

 ## What to do if your device is lost, stolen, or compromised

-If MoJ data or information is lost or compromised, you should always [report it as a data incident](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/).
+If MOJ data or information is lost or compromised, you should always [report it as a data incident](https://intranet.justice.gov.uk/guidance/security/report-a-security-incident/).

-**Note:** You can help reduce problems by making sure that devices used for MoJ tasks are always shut down before leaving Government premises.
+**Note:** You can help reduce problems by making sure that devices used for MOJ tasks are always shut down before leaving Government premises.
 Locking a laptop, or 'putting it to sleep' is not completely secure.
 A lost or stolen laptop can be accessed more easily if it is only locked or sleeping.
 A shut down makes sure that all security measures are in place, such as full disk encryption.

-**Note:** For HMCTS and HMPPS, please follow the procedures on your local intranet.

 If you think your device is lost, stolen, 'hacked', or in some way compromised, you must: